 Our Solutions: traversing from East to West and meeting with people from different cultures and backgrounds, I came to an idea to raise environmental awareness among people (particularly on how to be responsible as consumers) and reduce environmental footprints, starting with eco-friendly bags and accessories, through our Scandinavian startup, The Poli.
-I have identified vegetable-tanned genuine leathers and jute, the most sustainable natural fibres, to produce bags and accessories which also solve the environmental issues that arise from the present unsustainable production system.
-The vegetable-tanned leathers mostly employ plant-based dye which is favourable for environment and human health.
-The bags produced with jute can create huge attention to global consumers, where jute contributes to offset carbon emission and global warming.
-Jute cultivation is considered as afforestation and reforestation.
+I have identified vegetable-tanned genuine leathers and jute, the most sustainable natural fibers, to produce bags and accessories which also solve the environmental issues that arise from the present unsustainable production system.
+The vegetable-tanned leathers mostly employ plant-based dye which is favorable for the environment and human health.
+The bags produced with jute can create huge attention to global consumers, where jute contributes to offset carbon emissions and global warming.
+Jute cultivation is considered afforestation and reforestation.
 Jute requires almost no fertilizers or water for production.
-Also, a hectare of jute cultivation can absorb 15 tonnes of carbon and release 11 tonnes of oxygen in the environment during its whole life cycle of production.
+Also, a hectare of jute cultivation can absorb 15 tonnes of carbon and release 11 tonnes of oxygen into the environment during its whole life cycle of production.
 We are working in collaboration with Bangladeshi factories to produce our bags and accessories.
-We have team members from Sweden, Norway, Italy and Bangladesh.
-We have designed and developed backpacks, tote bags, laptop cases and wallet items with our sustainable resources so far.
+We have team members from Sweden, Norway, Italy, and Bangladesh.
+We have designed and developed backpacks, tote bags, laptop cases, and wallet items with our sustainable resources so far.

 I am Azim.
 I am the Founder of the Poli.